ardyesp/ESPWebDAV/README.md

 ## Use:
 ### Compile and upload

+#### Compile

+If you don't want to update the firmware.
+You don't need to do this.
 Compile and upload the program to an ESP8266 module.

+- Open the project

+  Download this project and open it with [arduino](https://www.arduino.cc/) software.

+- Add board manager link

+  Add boards manager link: `https://arduino.esp8266.com/stable/package_esp8266com_index.json` to File->Preferences board manager, Documentation: https://arduino-esp8266.readthedocs.io/en/2.7.1/

+- Select board

+  Select Tools->boards->Generic ESP8285 Module.

+- Click the Arduino compile button

+#### Upload

+1. Pulg in the USB cable to your computer.
+2. Press and hold the module FLSH
+3. Connect the USB cable to the module
+4. Release the module FLSH button
+5. Click the Arduino upload button

 ### Config

+First you can see our video [here](https://www.youtube.com/watch?v=YAFAK-jPcOs).
+You have two ways to config the module.

+*note: The card should be formatted for Fat16 or Fat32*

+#### Option 1: INI file

+You can edit the example ```SETUP.INI``` file in ```ini``` folder, change the SSID and PASSWORD value.
+And then copy ```SETUP.INI``` file to your root SD card.
+Then insert it to the module.

+1. Turn the module option button to ```USB2UART```
+2. Open a COM software in your computer
+3. Connect the module to your computer with USB cable
+4. Open the software COM port

+you can see the module IP and other information.

+*note: if you miss the serial output, you can click the ```RST``` button in the module.*

+#### Option 2 : Command

+Insert your sdcard to the module.

+1. Turn the module option button to ```USB2UART```
+2. Open a COM software in your computer
+3. Connect the module to your computer with USB cable
+4. Open the software COM port

-Turn the option button to ```USB2UART``` and connect the module to your computer with USB cable.
-And use the following command to set or check the network status , you can also see our video [here](https://www.youtube.com/watch?v=YAFAK-jPcOs).
+And use the following command to connect the network or check the network status

     M50: Set the wifi ssid , 'M50 ssid-name'
     M51: Set the wifi password , 'M51 password'